 An easy to follow, unofficial guide offered at $2.99 to genealogical common sense time savers used in Ancestry.com and Family Tree Maker.

 I’ve been in the business of education for more years than I wish to remember and have found there is always someone who could use a little boost in this area of excitement finding some beautiful gems that make searching for distant family ever the more fun.
 Following are some examples found by “what if” poking around, drawing on my years of experience teaching college computer classes, and using previous experience with Windows-based computers and Macintosh as well.

 This is the website to support the book I published recently should you have further questions or have a problem finding the little gems that I have provided.
 You will also be able to interact with others who have suggestions on how to make better use of Ancestry.com and Family Tree Maker.

-You may also find two additional books to be placed online soon.
-I’m still working on these for my two aunts and expect the demand for each to eclipse my initial offering.
+You may also find two additional books, one of which I placed online and still working on the other.
+I’m working on these for my two aunts and expect the demand for each to eclipse my initial offering.
 These are:

 2. Barnwood and Lace

 A book you will find hard to put down